 Correlation

-we correlate the normalized personal distance (self-good, self-neutral, self-bad, good-bad, good-normal, normal-bad) with effect of moral valence in reaction time and d’ (the differenrces between different moral valence condition).
+we correlate the normalized personal distance (self-good, self-neutral, self-bad, good-bad, good-neutral, neutral-bad) with effect of moral valence in reaction time and d’ (the differenrces between different moral valence condition).
 There are 209 participants have both the behavioral data and the personal distance data.
 The results showed there was no significant relationship between the effect of moral valence and personal distance ( ps > 0.0891).

 References